dpoarch/C-BooksAndVideos-OOP/README.md

 ## C#-BooksAndVideos-OOP

-Run the following test on ProcessTest.cs to check the function results
+-Update/restore required packages from Nugetpackage manager -Run the following test on ProcessTest.cs to check the function results

 ## System Description
 BooksAndVideos is an e-commerce shop where customers can buy books and videos.